rosedu/wouso/README.md

     `$PATH_TO_WOUSO_REPOSITORY` is the location of the clone of the WoUSO repository.

+    In case you do something wrong in the virtualenv, you may exit it using

+        deactivate

+    and you may then remove the `sandbox` folder:

+        rm -r sandbox

 3. Install pip requirements while in the `$PATH_TO_WOUSO_REPOSITORY` folder:

         pip install -r requirements-pip